lichao0817/everspring-practicum/README.md

 1. Different users with same names should be allowed to register.
 2. Each class only has one section.
 3. To make the url thorter, assume that this is the only version of the API.
 So no version number is needed in the API url.
+4. Only `GET`, `PUT`, `POST`, and `DELETE` are used, other http methods will generate an error.
+5. Only the URLs metioned in the document are accessible, other URLs would generate an error.
+6. Status code is sufficient for methods that are not `GET` in order for simplicity and short payload.

 ## API Services
 ### 1. Users